juanmanuel0963/golang_aws_terraform_jenkins/README.md

 Next, we will create a Restful microservice that will handle user management operations.
 We will implement this microservice using Go Routines and Channels in order to take advantage of parallel request processing.

+We define the entry points for each of the operations.

+Within each operation, we implement a call to a function that returns 2 channels.
+One channel is used to return a successful response, for example, a user successfully created in the database.
+The second response channel is used to return an error if there is any.

 ## 	Implementing Go Routines and Channels in gRPC microservices

 With the following configuration